rasalt/bunsen-tutorial/README.md

 Run the [01-prep.sh](./scripts/provisioning/01-prep.sh) script to move the cluster initialization scripts to Google cloud storage bucket
 This script will also create a persistent hive metastore (CloudSQL instance) .

+If you get 'AccessDeniedException: 403" please make sure the bucket exist or the bucket name specifed in your env.sh file is unique.

 ```
 cd {path}/hdl-demo/scripts/provisioning